salmanayazz/stormhacks-2024/README.md

 ### Installation

-To run the server, click [here](https://github.com/salmanayazz/stormhacks-2024/tree/main/server)
+To run the server, click [here](https://github.com/salmanayazz/stormhacks-2024/tree/main/server) to learn more.

-To run the client, click [here](https://github.com/salmanayazz/stormhacks-2024/tree/main/client)
+To run the client, click [here](https://github.com/salmanayazz/stormhacks-2024/tree/main/client) to learn more.

 ### Meet our Team